-EUR 46.5m EUR 49.2m EUR 3.2m EUR 3.81 m EUR 12.3m France Portugal Spain Greece Poland For the regions of Saint Following the sur Martin and Guadalupe, in October 2017 affected by hurricanes Irma and Maria ner forest fires Following earthquał After the August 2017 storms and rainfalls EUR 16.9m EUR 2.3m EUR 17.7m Lithuania Bulgaria Latvia Following the 2017 After the After the storms and floods After the flooding disaster rainfall and floods of October 2017 that took place in 2017 Total EUR 151.9 million
+EUR 46.5m EUR 49.2m EUR 3.2m EUR 3.8m EUR 12.3m France Portugal Spain Greece Poland For the regions of Saint Martin and Guadalupe, affected by hurricanes Irma and Maria Following the summer forest fires in October 2017 Following the earthquake in 2017 After the August 2017 storms and rainfalls EUR 16.9m EUR 2.3m EUR 17 EUR 17.7m Lithuania Bulgaria Latvia Latvia Following the 2017 rainfall and floods After the flooding disaster that took place in 2017

+Total EUR 151.9 million

-In 2018, a total amount of EUR 152 million () was granted to eight Member States, in order to allow them to finance emergency and recovery operations in the area of basic infrastructure, assistance to the population, provisional housing, protection of cultural heritage and cleaning-up operations.
+In 2018, a total amount of EUR 152 million (352) was granted to eight Member States, in order to allow them to finance emergency and recovery operations in the area of basic infrastructure, assistance to the population, provisional housing, protection of cultural heritage and cleaning-up operations.
 The support provided in 2018 was mainly for natural disasters which occurred in the previous year.
 Such were the cases of the hurricanes Irma and Maria in the overseas regions of France, Saint Martin and Guadalupe,, the earthquakes in Lesbos and Kos in Greece, the floodings in Latvia and Lithuania and the forest fires in Portugal and Spain.